Villány

 Villány (Wieland; Viljan, Biljan or Vilanje; Виљан) is a town in Baranya County, Hungary that is famous for its wine.
 Residents are Hungarians, with minority of Croats, Serbs and Germans of Hungary.
-Until the end of World War II, the inhabitants were Danube Swabians, also called locally as Stifolder, because their ancestors once came around 1720 from Fulda (district).
-Mostly of the former German Settlers was expelled to Allied-occupied Germany and Allied-occupied Austria in 1945–1948, about the Potsdam Agreement.
+Until the end of World War II, the inhabitants were Danube Swabians, also called locally as Stifolder, because their ancestors arrived around 1720 from Fulda (district).
+Most of the former German settlers were expelled to Allied-occupied Germany and Allied-occupied Austria in 1945–1948, pursuant to the Potsdam Agreement.
 Only a few Germans of Hungary live there, the majority today are descendant of Hungarians from the Czechoslovak–Hungarian population exchange.
 They received the houses of the former Danube Swabians inhabitants.

 Etymology

 The name derives from the Hungarian word for lightning, villám.
 Formerly (centuries ago), the settlement was recorded under this form of name.

 History

 After the Ottoman occupation until 1918, VILLÁNY was part of the Austrian monarchy, province of Hungary; in Transleithania after the compromise of 1867 in the Kingdom of Hungary.
 A post-office was opened end of 1867 (depending on from Oedenburg Post Directorate).